Bill Gates

 In June 2008, Bill Gates stepped down as the head of Microsoft

-By October 2008, Bill Gates had founded his third company, "bgC3," a compact research center providing scientific and technological services.
+By October 2008, Bill Gates had founded his third company, "bgC3," a small research center focused on scientific and tech services.

 Bill Gates dedicated himself to philanthropic and societal efforts